 The views on the glacier were absolutely stunning.

-and I found a very cool rock (Greenland is full of cool rocks) – where was my geologist friend that I was also wishing for in South Greenland??!!
+and I found a very cool rock (Greenland is full of cool rocks) that seemed to be made entirely of minerals.
+Where was my geologist friend that I was also wishing for in South Greenland??!!

-On the other side of the unnamed glacier, we were confronted by a bit of an obstacle, but Maxime (easing us into the whole experience) set about constructing a bridge/dam so we could walk across without getting wet or changing into our river shoes.
+After coming down off the unnamed glacier, we were confronted by a bit of an obstacle.
+In an effort to ease us into the whole experience, Maxime (wonderful guide that he is) set about constructing stepping stones so that we could walk across without getting wet or changing into our river shoes.

 On the other side, and up a short, steep climb, we arrived at our lookout over the Karale Glacier.